 If there is a speed limit posted on a bridge or tunnel, then the posted speed limit is prima facie evidence of the maximum speed that a motorist can safely drive a vehicle.3

-2. The penalties for speeding on a bridge or tunnel
+2. What are the penalties for speeding on a bridge or tunnel?

 A driver receives two penalties for violating Vehicle Code 22405 VC.
 These are: